7. Corporate Governance Report

-The deviation from the recommendation given in Section 5.4.5 of the Code results from the fact that the Supervisory Board member Dr.-Ing.
-Ekkehard D. Schulz, Chairman of the Executive Board of ThyssenKrupp AG, is a member of the supervisory boards of more than three listed companies or companies with similar requirements (Bayer AG, MAN SE, RWE AG and AXA Konzern AG).
-Dr. Schulz will retire from the Executive Board of ThyssenKrupp AG at the end of the General Stockholders' Meeting of ThyssenKrupp AG on January 21, 2011.
-All the members of the Board of Management and the Supervisory Board will be in compliance with the recommendation given in Section 5.4.5 of the Code from that date.
-Since Dr. Schulz has been a member of the three other supervisory boards mentioned above for many years and will now remain a member of the Executive Board of the above listed company for only a brief period, the temporary deviation from the recommendation given in Section 5.4.5 of the Code is considered acceptable.
+The deviation from the recommendation given in Section 5.4.5 of the Code resulted from the fact that the Supervisory Board member Dr.-Ing.
+Ekkehard D. Schulz, at that time Chairman of the Executive Board of ThyssenKrupp AG, was a member of the supervisory boards of more than three listed companies or companies with similar requirements (Bayer AG, MAN SE, RWE AG and AXA Konzern AG).
+Dr. Schulz retired from the Executive Board of ThyssenKrupp AG at the end of the General Stockholders’ Meeting of ThyssenKrupp AG on January 21, 2011.
+All the members of the Board of Management and the Supervisory Board were in compliance with the recommendation given in Section 5.4.5 of the Code from that date.
+Since Dr. Schulz had been a member of the three other supervisory boards mentioned above for many years and remained a member of the Executive Board of the above listed company for only a brief period, the temporary deviation from the recommendation given in Section 5.4.5 of the Code was considered acceptable.

 |Dr. Dekkers|| Baumann||Dr. Schneider|